 Radical Equations:

-In order to engage this task meaningfully, students must be aware of the convention that va for a positive number a refers to the positive square root of a.
-The purpose of the task is to show students a situation where squaring both sides of an equation can result in an equation with more solutions than the original one.
+To engage this task meaningfully, students must be aware of the convention that the square root of "a" for a positive number "a" refers to the positive square root of "a".
+The purpose of this task is to show students a situation where squaring both sides of an equation can result in an equation with more solutions than the original one.

 Type: Problem-Solving Task